vojay-dev/vojay-dev.github.io/_posts/2024-11-22-airflow-dynamic.md

 {% endraw %}
 {% endhighlight %}

-Here's a concise "Key Learnings" list for the "Enter Dynamic Task Mapping" chapter:

 ## Key Learnings

 * **Dynamic Task Generation:**  Airflow creates task instances at runtime based on the output of an upstream task, enabling flexible and data-driven workflows.